-Eastspring Investments follows the Prudential Group Conflicts of Interest Policy and Standards.
-Accordingly, all Eastspring Investments LBUs are required to put in place a Conflict of Interest programme to meet the requirements of Prudential Group.
+Eastspring Investments follows the Prudential Group Policy on Conflict of Interest.
+Accordingly, all Eastspring Investments LBUs have been required to put in place a Conflict of Interest programme to meet the requirements of Prudential Group.
 This ensures that the interests of clients and beneficiaries are the highest priority and if conflicts of interest arise, they are appropriately managed.